valorisa/DockerCertCheck/README.md

 To determine if you need to download and reinstall Docker Desktop, please follow the steps below.

-1. Download the attached  file, rename it to , and set the executable flag with .
+1. Download the attached  file check.sh.txt, rename it to check.sh , and set the executable flag with .
 (Caution: it is never a good idea to just run shell scripts downloaded from the internet.
 Please take a moment to review the script before executing it.)
 2. Execute the following command to verify the binary in your Docker.app application bundle.
 The script will exit with 0 if the certificate was correctly verified:
    ```sh
    $ ./check.sh /Applications/Docker.app/Contents/Library/LaunchServices/com.docker.vmnetd